 Corporate Giving Committee

-The team at Northern Territory Airports are regular and enthusiastic supporters of charity and not-for-profit groups in the Territory.
+The team at Northern Territory Airports are regular and enthusiastic supporters of individuals, charities and not-for-profit groups in the Territory.

 The Corporate Giving Committee (CGC), comprised of volunteer staff members from our three airports, was setup to distribute funds dedicated to supporting the disadvantaged in our community.
 These funds are provided to the Committee by Northern Territory Airports and topped up through fundraising initiatives.

-One of the most prominent fundraisers is the Annual Darwin Airport Charity Golf Day which is held every year in August.
-Airport staff and stakeholders dress up in silly costumes, play a bit of golf and raise money for great causes.
+One of the most prominent fundraisers is the Annual Darwin Airport Charity Golf Day, which is held every year in August.
+Airport staff and stakeholders dress up in costumes, enjoy a fun day of golf and raise money for great causes.

 We assess applications on a monthly basis using our sponsorship criteria.